seatuna/data-feed/README.md

 This project was created on yarn v3.6.0.
 Running `yarn` will install the dependencies.
 To run the app in dev mode, run `yarn dev`.

 ```
+cd client
 yarn
 yarn dev
 ```

-Once the project is running, you can navigate to `localhost:5173` to view the project.
+Once the project is running, you can navigate to `http://localhost:5173` to view the project.

 ## npm

 This project was created on yarn v3.6.0, but will run using npm as well.
 The version I currently have is v9.6.5.
 Running `npm install` will install the dependencies.
 To run the app in dev mode, run `npm run dev`.

 ```
+cd client
 npm install
 npm run dev
 ```

-Once the project is running, you can navigate to `localhost:5173` to view the project.
+Once the project is running, you can navigate to `http://localhost:5173` to view the project.